-The 25th anniversary of the commencement of the operation of the Disability Discrimination Act 1992 (Cth) (DDA) will occur on 1 March 2018.
-To celebrate, the Commission will be hosting an event at PWC’s Barangaroo Offices in Sydney on this day.
+The 25th anniversary of the commencement of the operation of the Disability Discrimination Act 1992 (Cth) (DDA) occurred on 1 March 2018.
+To celebrate, the Commission hosted an event at PWC’s Barangaroo Offices in Sydney.

-The theme of the event will be Equality before the Law, as outlined by Article 5 of the Convention on the Rights of Persons with Disabilities (CRPD).
-The event will include a facilitated panel discussion on the successes and challenges of the DDA.
+The theme of the event was Equality before the Law, as outlined by Article 5 of the Convention on the Rights of Persons with Disabilities (CRPD).
+The event included a facilitated panel discussion on the successes and challenges of the DDA.

 - Catia Malaquias, Starting with Julius, Attitude Foundation, Down Syndrome Aus, Lawyer WA Govt.